Loin (film): Analysis

-The film generally concerns Moroccans with various relationships with the country: visiting staying, leaving and contemplating.
-Techiné's captures the complexity of the emotions that join his star-crossed lovers.
+The film generally concerns Moroccans with various relationships with the country: visiting, staying, leaving and contemplating.
+Techiné captures the complexity of the emotions that join his star-crossed lovers.
 He balances their love story against the serious backdrop of smuggling and immigration.

 DVD release

 Loin is available in Region 2 DVD.
 Audio in French and dubbed Spanish.
 Spanish subtitles.
 There is no Region 1 DVD available.